blackmamba97/Soundboard/README.md

 The groups are displayed as tabs and the sounds as elements of a list view.

-You can also favorite single sounds.
+You can also favor single sounds.

 ##Example:
 This sounds are in one group: